 For upper intermediates and advanced players, if you cannot tell a difference or do not know some of the answers on this chart, skip it and move to the next section.
 It might become more apparent after you have tried a few clarinets.

-OTHERWISE, LOOK AT AND PRINT THIS PDF CLARINET TRIAL CHART OUT HERE, go to the local music shop, or order your clarinets online and test them out.Flight of the Bumblebee
+OTHERWISE, LOOK AT AND PRINT THIS PDF CLARINET TRIAL CHART OUT HERE, go to the local music shop, or order your clarinets online and test them out.Clarinet Exercises.

 Buying a Clarinet Trial Chart - Clarinet 1, 2, 3 leaves enough room to for you to try three different clarinets.
 It is recommended (in a perfect world) that you try at least three of the same model clarinet.
 If you do not know what model you want to try, pick three different models and select your best and then go to three different models.
 Learn more about this at Clarinet Equipment Rule of Three.